-Recently, Ceccato et al. developed models to capture the activities of attackers that target protected software [3, 4].
+Recently, Ceccato et al. developed models to capture the activities of attackers that target protected software (Ceccato et al., 2017, 2018).
 On the basis of penetration test reports and public challenge reports produced by professional and amateur hackers, they created a taxonomy of the concepts that were used by the attackers to describe their attack methods and corresponding reasoning processes.
-This taxonomy is a hierarchy of concepts, in which sub-concepts are refinements and concrete instances of higher-level concepts.
-They also presented four models that capture causal, conditional, temporal and instrumental relations between (a) the attackers' high-level comprehension activities; (b) their attack strategy building activities; (c) their attack tool selection, creation and customization activities; (d) their selection processes to choose between undoing, overcoming, by-passing or working around protections.
+This taxonomy is a hierarchy of concepts, in which subconcepts are refinements and concrete instances of higher-level concepts.
+They also presented four models that capture causal, conditional, temporal and instrumental relations between

+- (a) The attackers' high-level comprehension activities; - (b) Their attack strategy building activities; - (c) Their attack tool selection, creation and customization activities; - (d) Their selection processes to choose between undoing, overcoming, bypassing or working around protections.